OpenGIS/Waymark/readme.txt

 9. Waymark was designed to be very flexible, with lots of Settings to choose from.

 == Changelog ==

+= 0.9.22 =

+* Ignore file extension capitalisation when reading from file.
+This was a bug that meant reading from file.GPX (instead of file.gpx) was rejected for no good reason.

+Credit to Werner for getting in touch and prompting these changes.

 = 0.9.21 =